chandanhpcic/docs/source/manual/shaping.rst

 ------------
 Introduction
 ------------
-Traffic shaping within OPNsense is very flexible and is organized around pipes, queues and corresponding rules.
+Traffic shaping within Reticen8 is very flexible and is organized around pipes, queues and corresponding rules.
 The pipes define the allowed bandwidth, the queues can be used to set a weight within the pipe and finally the rules are used to apply the shaping to a certain package flow.
 The shaping rules are handled independently from the firewall rules and other settings.

-OPNsense traffic shaping is a reliable solution to limit bandwidth or prioritize traffic and can be combined with other functions such as captive portal or high availability (CARP).
+Reticen8 traffic shaping is a reliable solution to limit bandwidth or prioritize traffic and can be combined with other functions such as captive portal or high availability (CARP).